PredictLand/PL-TEC-PLPipes/README.md

 # Introduction

-PredicLand is a consultancy firm focused on Data Science and related fields, Data Analytics, AI and ML, Big Data, Data Engineering, etc. We work for custommers that range from small companies with just a few employees to big corporations and that requires us to be very flexible in the way we work as the platforms, IT systems and tools we can use in every project vary greatly.
+PredictLand is a consultancy firm focused on Data Science and related fields, Data Analytics, AI and ML, Big Data, Data Engineering, etc. We work for customers that range from small companies with just a few employees to big corporations and that requires us to be very flexible in the way we work as the platforms, IT systems and tools we can use in every project vary greatly.